7 Tips to Buying a Car

 We often see a lot of clients getting very caught up with the value of their trade-in.
 Most people will go to sites like Carsales or Carsguide or Gumtree.
 They use cars there as an indicator of what their car is worth.
 The section you don’t see is how long it has been listed for.
 More important from what is listed, is what is selling?

-Trade-in at dealer will give you lowest return for the most convenience.
+Trade-in at dealership will give you lowest return for the most convenience.

 If you are going to trade to the dealer, do some preparation before you go.
 Have the car cleaned.
 Presenting a tidy car.
 Get rid of any mess, run it through a car wash for a good return on investment.

-For most return and a convenient option, consider selling your on consignment through a car broker.
+For most return and a convenient option, consider selling your car through a car broker.
 If your car is the right car for them to list, they may potentially get you thousands above what a dealer will give you as a trade-in.

 Tip 5 – Back to the car: Arranging an inspection